OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 The `addJavascriptInterface` method allows you to expose Java Objects to WebViews.
 When you use this method in an Android app, JavaScript in a WebView can invoke the Android app's native methods.

-Before Android 4.2 (API Level 17), [a vulnerability was discovered](https://labs.mwrinfosecurity.com/blog/webview-addjavascriptinterface-remote-code-execution/ "WebView addJavascriptInterface Remote Code Execution") in the implementation of `addJavascriptInterface`: a reflection that leads to remote code execution when malicious JavaScript is injected into a WebView.
+Before Android 4.2 (API level 17), [a vulnerability was discovered](https://labs.mwrinfosecurity.com/blog/webview-addjavascriptinterface-remote-code-execution/ "WebView addJavascriptInterface Remote Code Execution") in the implementation of `addJavascriptInterface`: a reflection that leads to remote code execution when malicious JavaScript is injected into a WebView.

-This vulnerability was fixed by API Level 17, and the access to Java Object methods granted to JavaScript was changed.
+This vulnerability was fixed by API level 17, and the access to Java Object methods granted to JavaScript was changed.
 When you use `addJavascriptInterface`, methods of Java Objects are only accessible to JavaScript when the annotation `@JavascriptInterface` is added.
-Before API Level 17, all Java Object methods were accessible by default.
+Before API level 17, all Java Object methods were accessible by default.

-An app that targets an Android version older than API Level 17 is still vulnerable to the flaw in `addJavascriptInterface` and should be used only with extreme care.
+An app that targets an Android version older than API level 17 is still vulnerable to the flaw in `addJavascriptInterface` and should be used only with extreme care.
 Several best practices should be used when this method is necessary.

 #### Static Analysis